ashok-cs/PSP/Unit IV.md

 6. Find whether `n` is the factorial number

 ## 4.1.5 MUTABILITY

 Everything is an object in python.
 Every object has an identity(id) and value(mutable or immutable).
 **Immutable **: The value of the object can not be changed.

+> Mutable objects can change their value but keep their id().
+> An immutable object has a fixed value.
+Immutable objects include numbers, strings and tuples.
+Such an object cannot be altered.
+A new object has to be created if a different value has to be stored.
+They play an important role in places where a constant hash value is needed, for example as a key in a dictionary.

 For example, when a variable ‘num1’ is created, python allocates the memory location for the constant 72 and creates the unique identifier to refer that location.
 The variable num1 just refers to the memory location of the object 72.
 ```python